IBC container compliance: Inspecting your IBC tanks

 IBC transportable fuel storage – your responsibilities

-Regulations change over time and vary in different jurisdictions.
-So it’s up to the owner/IBC tank provider to keep records of all tests, inspections and repairs of your intermediate bulk container tank.
+Regulations change over time and vary in different jurisdictions, and so it’s up to the owner/IBC tank provider to keep records of all tests, inspections and repairs of your intermediate bulk container tank.

 - Design and packaging specifications for your IBC tank